 How to Make an Easy Transition to a Plant-Based Way of Eating

 One of the difficulties I faced when trying vegetarian dishes in the past was that they weren’t satisfying or substantial enough.
 There was always something lacking.
 Of course, I was used to meat and dairy to fill in the calories.
 Transitioning to a diet of plants requires a shift in thinking and a change in habits.
 One of the people that influenced me the most and made the transition to plants easy and obvious was Dr. John McDougall.

-Dr. McDougall is a medical internist that advocates a starch based diet and has done so for several decades.
-He has seen success in health in most of his patients concerning modern diseases (http://orthocentre.com.au/buy-viagra/) and weight issues, in large part by changing their diet to focus on starch and eliminating animal products.
-His main reasoning for this diet is epidemiological, in that all of the healthy groups of people throughout history survived on starches in the form of rice, beans, corn, potatoes, sweet potatoes, yams, lentils, peas, etc. Starches are high-calorie foods that are satisfying and substantial enough to take the center stage on your plate and will leave you full and happy until the next meal or snack.
+Dr. McDougall is a medical internist that advocates a starch-based diet and has done so for several decades.
+He has seen success in health in most of his patients concerning modern diseases and weight issues, in large part by changing their diet to focus on starch and eliminating animal products.
+His main reasoning for this diet is epidemiological, in that all of the healthy groups of people throughout history survived on starches in the form of rice, beans, corn, potatoes, sweet potatoes, yams, lentils, peas, etc. Starches are satisfying and substantial enough to take the center stage on your plate and will leave you full and happy until the next meal or snack.
 This high-calorie, low-protein, low-fat diet is very much supported by a growing number of health professionals and is backed by a plethora of research done in the past century.
-It also has a high success rate of people who want to lose weight, have more energy, reverse ailments or disease, and live healthy lives.
+It also has a high success rate for people who want to lose weight, have more energy, reverse ailments or diseases, and live healthy lives.

 The backbone of my whole-food, vegan way of eating has been starchy vegetables and grains, with plenty of fruits and vegetables to add variety and nutrition.
 I cannot tell you how much it has changed our energy and happiness.
 Starches are so comforting and filling that it makes eating a whole food, plant-based, vegan diet easy and cheap!